lightning/bolts/07-routing-gossip.md

         * [`u8`:`encoding_type`]
         * [`...*byte`:`encoded_query_flags`]

-`encoded_query_flags` is an array of bitfields, one varint per bitfield, one bitfield for each `short_channel_id`.
+`encoded_query_flags` is an array of bitfields, one bigsize per bitfield, one bitfield for each `short_channel_id`.
 Bits have the following meaning:

 | Bit Position  | Meaning                                  |
 | ------------- | ---------------------------------------- |